7th Parliament of Zimbabwe: Temporary adjournment and power-sharing agreement

 On 24 October, it was announced that Parliament would be adjourned until 11 November due to a lack of funds from the government.

 Parliament planned to meet again in October 2008, at which point it would consider proposed constitutional amendments resulting from the power-sharing agreement between ZANU–PF and the MDC, which was signed in September.
 As the terms of the deal were supported by all three parties, the amendments were expected to pass without difficulty.
 Elements of the agreement specifically relevant to Parliament included granting all three parties the right to appoint one minister who is not a Member of Parliament.
 These ministers would be allowed to participate in Parliament, but would not have voting rights.
 Additionally, the agreement provided for the appointment of nine more non-constituency senators, three from each party.

+House of Assembly

+Composition of the House of Assembly

+At the start of the Parliament, the House of Assembly was made up of 210 members, as well as the presiding officer, known as the Speaker, who is elected at the Assembly's first sitting.
+A Member of the House of Assembly who is elected as Speaker ceases to be a Member of the House of Assembly, and the vacant seat must be filled in accordance with the Electoral Law.

+Following the signing of the Global Political Agreement between ZANU-PF, MDC-T and MDC-M, five extra seats were added to the House of Assembly under the Constitution of Zimbabwe Amendment (No. 19) Act, 2009.
+These additional seats comprised persons appointed to the posts of Vice-President, Prime Minister and Deputy Prime Minister and who are not already Members of Parliament, become ex officio members of the House of Assembly.
+Should persons so appointed be already members of Parliament, then the Party of which that person is a member or nominee had the right to nominate a non-constituency member of the relevant House.